erfanwhb/ELKserver-Project/README.md

-Using Ansible docker to automate configuration of the ELK machine, DVWA’s configurations and moving files from one control machine Jump Box Provisioner using Azure cloud.
+## ELK server project: Using Ansible docker to automate configuration of the ELK machine, DVWA’s configurations and moving files from one control machine Jump Box Provisioner using Azure cloud.

 ## Automated ELK Stack Deployment